jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

 # pom.xml

-To use iText we should add the `itext7-core` to our project.
+To use iText we should add the `itext7-core` dependency to our project.

 {% highlight xml %}